RatInABox-Lab/RatInABox/README.md

 `RatInABox` contains three classes:

-1. `Environment`: The environment/maze (or "box"📦) that the agent lives in.
+1. `Environment`📦: The environment/maze (or "box") that the agent lives in.
 1- or 2-dimensional.
-2. `Agent`: The agent (or "rat") moving around the `Environment`.
+2. `Agent`🐀: The agent (or "rat") moving around the `Environment`.
-3. `Neurons`: A population of neurons with firing rates determined by the state (position and velocity) of the `Agent`.
+3. `Neurons`🧠: A population of neurons with firing rates determined by the state (position and velocity) of the `Agent`.
 Make your own or use one of our premade cell types:
     * `PlaceCells`
     * `GridCells`
     * `BoundaryVectorCells` (egocentric or allocentric)